INFORMATION ABOUT UNDERGRADUATE PROGRAMS

 National Museum of Mathematics (MoMath)

-Are you a college student looking for something fun and rewarding to do this summer, or do you know someone who is?
-MoMath is now accepting applications for Perspectives: The MoMath Summer College Volunteer Program.
+Are you a college student looking for something fun and rewarding to do?
+MoMath offers volunteer opportunities throughout the year.
 Learn valuable job skills, improve your communication ability and interpersonal skills, and explore mathematical concepts -- plus, have a great time meeting new and interesting people, including top members of the mathematical community.
-See more at volunteers.momath.org.
+Check their website at volunteers.momath.org.

 The Horizons Fellowship